SachinSharma-2003/Link-Saver/README.md

 ## License

-This project is licensed under the MIT <a href="">License</a> - see the LICENSE file for details.
+This project is licensed under the MIT <a href="licence.txt">License</a> - see the LICENSE file for details.

 Copyright (c) 2025 [SachinSharma]

-MIT License

-This project is licensed under the MIT License.
-You are free to use, modify, and distribute the code, as long as the original license is included in any distributed copies or substantial portions of the project.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED.